TempertonLab/tempertonlab.github.io/_pages/pirate_code.md

 * Provide mentorship, guidance, and support to those who work in the lab, including, but not limited to, technical training for lab protocols and equipment, experimental design, project strategy and planning, manuscript preparation and submission, logistics, job searches, poster and oral presentations, teaching, letters of recommendation and career advice.
 * Develop and nurture a culture of curiosity, exploration, learning, teamwork, and positive, solution-oriented attitudes throughout the lab
 * Ensure a **safe and supportive work environment free from any forms of harassment and dedicated to personal equality**
-* Be available to discuss scientific and personnel issues during core working hours.
 * Develop and nurture collaborations with other PIs and their lab members
 * Approve all abstracts, manuscripts, or any other representation of the research that comes from the lab
 * Be timely and constructive with comments on abstracts, proposals, and manuscripts in preparation